privicnent/account_creation_service/README.md

 # Account Creation Service

 This service is responsible for creating new customer accounts and providing login functionality.
-It also maps the newly created accounts to existing customers and sends the username and password to the customer's registered email address.

 ## Endpoints

 - `POST /register`: Creates a new customer account.
 The request body should contain customer details like name, birth date, address, and document details.